Florida Department of Agriculture and Consumer Services

 The Champion Tree Program was created by the American Forests organization in 1940, to recognize the largest known tree of each species in the United States.
 American Forests publishes their National Register of Big Trees every two years.
 The 2012 edition of the Register includes 111 Florida species, many of which are only found in the tropical region of the state.
 Florida now has the most national champions of any state.
-The largest National Champion tree in Florida is a native Shortleaf Fig, or Wild Banyan, located in Monroe County.
-This tree measures 444 inches in circumference, stands 48 feet tall, and carries a crown spread of 76 feet.
+The largest National Champion tree in Florida is a native bald cypress located in Hamilton County.
+This tree measures 557 inches in circumference, stands 84 feet tall, and carries a crown spread of 49 feet.

 Florida began keeping a state register, the Florida Champion Tree Register, in 1975 to recognize the largest tree of each species within this state.
 It now contains hundreds of trees, including the national champions.
 All native and non-invasive naturalized tree species are eligible for nomination.

-The default page displays all trees in the database, listed alphabetically by Common Name.
-Details for an individual tree, including photos, can be viewed by clicking on the PK number located in the first column on the left.
-Trees can be sorted alphanumerically by clicking the up or down arrows next to the column title.
+The default page displays all trees in the database, listed alphabetically by common name.
+Details for an individual tree, including photos, can be viewed by selecting the PK number located in the first column on the left.
+Trees can be sorted alphanumerically by selecting the up or down arrows next to the column title.

 Searching the Database